 For example, Caran d'Ache use waxes and oils in their production line.

-I always understood that the Pablo brand were oil based pencils.
+I always understood that the Pablo brand was an oil-based pencil.
 They are medium hard, and well regarded.
-I have now been corrected.
-Pablo is manufactured using a process that takes a blend of ingredients (pigments, gum binders and fillers) and later adds some wax.
+Another artist corrected me.
+They manufacture Pablo using a process that takes a blend of ingredients (pigments, gum binders and fillers) and later adds some wax.

 Caran d'Ache tell us...

 The low level of wax in the final pencil means that there will be a medium hardness in the 'touch' as the pencil is applied to the paper.
 A further benefit is that this will be unlikely to produce a wax bloom in the final artwork.

 Luminance are soft, oil based pencils which are designed not to produce a bloom.

 The higher percentage of waxes and oils gives the softer feel to the pencils, the higher oil content gives the protection against blooming.

 Frankly, I don’t know, as the manufacturers are not as forthcoming as the people in Geneva.